pleabargain/storyboard/word_lists/linking_words_contrast.md

 contrarily
 contrary to
 conversely
+despite
-despite/in spite of
+in spite of
 differing from
 even so
 however
-in contrast (to)
+in contrast to
 in opposition
+in contrast
 instead
 nevertheless
 nonetheless